ryanfb/deZoom/README.md

 [Click here to download the deZoom App](https://github.com/ryanfb/deZoom/releases/download/v1.0/deZoom.zip)

+If this project helped you, feel free to [donate here](https://ryanfb.github.io/etc/tip-jar).

 ## Usage

 You can either run the app (in order to bypass Mac app signing, you may need to right/two-finger click the app, hold command, then select "Open" and confirm that you want to run the app), or clone this repository and run `./dezoom.sh` if you're comfortable with the command line.